google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 In order to create a cursor that skips over previous and next connections you have to override the methods that move the cursor.

-Add the following code to `cursors/custom.js`, inside the `CustomCursor` class definition.
-These implementations are just a starting point that you will be improving in the next step:
+Add the following code to `cursors/custom.js`, inside the `CustomCursor` class definition (these implementations are just a starting point that you will be improving in the next step):

 ```js
   next() {